qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ansible-playbook -i ~/openshift-inventory playbooks/deploy_cluster.yml
 ```

 Once the cluster has been deployed we must setup the Security Context for the cluster to allow us to run as any user.
 The OMAR services run as user 1000 and the ElasticSearch Opendistro cluster runs as user 1001.
-The easiest thing is the do:
+The easiest thing is to do is:

 ```bash
 oc login -u system:admin